 Studbook divisions

 For entry into the Main Studbook or the Studbook, there are certain conditions when it comes to pedigree, conformation and basic gaits.
-There are three different divisions of the studbook:
+There are two different divisions of the studbook:

 Schedule of a Studbook inspection at a mare show